abhishekaher18/Vrinda-Store-Data-Analysis-Using-Excel/README.md

 6. Relation between age and gender based on number of orders.
 7. Which Channel is contributing maximum to the sales?
 8. Highest selling category?

+## Approach:
+1. Verified data for missing values and anomalies, ensuring consistency and cleanliness in terms of data type, format, and values.
+2. Created pivot tables based on specific inquiries.
+3. Consolidated all pivot tables into a unified dashboard, enhancing interactivity and dynamism with slicers.